johnbeve/BFO-Organization/docs/index.md

 # ICBO 2022: International Conference on Biomedical Ontology

+Theme of ICBO 2022: Lessons from Ontologies in Diverse Domains

 ## Location

 The 2022 International Conference of Biomedical Ontology (ICBO 2022) will be held in 2022 at the [Michigan League](https://uunions.umich.edu/league/), [University of Michigan](https://umich.edu/), Ann Arbor, MI, USA.